 Brainspotting therapy is the most remarkable and effective form of treatment I've ever encountered for relieving anxiety.
 It works quickly and creates lasting change.

-The Midtown Nashville Counseling team are all trained Brainspotting Professionals.
-Please visit each therapist’s profile for areas of specialty.
-As a Master Brainspotting Professional, Andy has reached the highest level of Brainspotting training, making him one of Tennessee’s premier Brainspotting Professionals.
-Andy trained directly with Brainspotting pioneer Dr. David Grand, PhD, featured in the ESPN and Healing Tree videos below.
+As Master Brainspotting Professionals, Andy, Anna, Jordan, and Laura Young have reached the highest level of Brainspotting training, putting them among Tennessee’s premier Brainspotting Professionals.
+They each trained directly with Brainspotting pioneer Dr. David Grand, PhD, featured in the ESPN and Healing Tree videos below.
+Please visit each therapist’s profile for areas of specialty including OCD, addiction, anxiety, and trauma treatment.

 There are two kinds of psychotherapy: Technical and Non-Technical.
 Traditional talk therapy is a very valuable, non-technical form of psychotherapy.
 Brainspotting Therapy is a technical form of psychotherapy with psychological, emotional, and physical results.
 It is typically used to treat trauma and anxiety related issues.